yeipohualli pesos (Chav1)

 Glyph or Iconographic Image Description:

 This black and white drawing or painting presents the simplex glyph for twenty pesos, given three times (a notation), referring to three twenties (yeipohualli), or 60.
-Each twenty is a round, black peso coin (the loanword "peso" appears in the contextualizing image text) in a crescent shape, with a corn cob inside.
-This appears to be a corn cob because of the segmentation of the kernels.
+Each twenty is a round, black peso coin (the loanword "peso" appears in the contextualizing image text) in what looks like a crescent shape, with a corn cob inside.
+Perhaps the ears of corn are just in front of each round peso.
+The reading of a corn cob is owing to the segmentation of the kernels.

 Description, Credit: